Header photo: gold mining in Madre de Dios in Peru. © Dan Laffay

 This Amazonian region is located in the southeast of Peru, and is one of the world´s most biodiverse regions.
 Madre de Dios has around 3.8 million hectares of protected natural areas and is home to seven Indigenous groups.
 But it is also the epicenter of illegal mining and other harmful activities representing a serious threat to biodiversity and Indigenous peoples.
 Environmental defenders stand strong for both.

-The information the project will develop contributes to build bottom-up proposals and tools for implementing public policy that truly aligns with the situation of environmental defenders.
+‘The information the project developed contributes to build bottom-up proposals and tools for implementing public policy that truly aligns with the situation of environmental defenders, with a keen eye on the situation of Indigenous women.

-PIDDA: strengthening environmental defenders
+PIDDA: strengthening women environmental defenders

 Working with local partners

-For our project activities to have a true impact for environmental defenders in Madre de Dios, we work closely together with local organisations, groups and individuals.
-Through our project partner SPDA, we work with two community-based organisations: FENAMAD (Federación Nativa del Río Madre de Dios y Afluentes) and CDG (Comité de Gestión de la Reserva Nacional Tambopata).
+Through our project partner SPDA, we worked with two community-based organisations: FENAMAD (Federación Nativa del Río Madre de Dios y Afluentes) and CDG (Comité de Gestión de la Reserva Nacional Tambopata).

 More information?